gvwilson/sensibleadventures/arecibo/arecibo.md

 "It's Wharru," the young man says.
 "There's a stranger in camp."
-He is one of the new arrivals, still thin and angry after his long trek from the drowning lands.
+Wharru is one of the new arrivals, still thin and angry after his long trek from the drowning lands.
 His clan lost their farms to the ever-rising sea, and many were killed or enslaved.
-It will be many years before he is ready to let go of that weight, but he has helped her realign some of the stones without complaint and doesn't snore or fart as much as some.
+He is often angry at small things, but he has helped her realign stones without complaint and doesn't snore or fart as much as some.

 "From down below?" she asks,
 sloshing through the river to join him.

-"I don't think so."
 Wharru hesitates.
+"I don't think so.
-"He's not like any real people I've ever seen.
+He's not like any real people I've ever seen.
 Alinta thinks he might be a bad spirit."

 "Feh."
-The old woman picks up the walking stick and skin bag that are half of everything she owns.
+The old woman picks up the walking stick and skin bag that are everything she owns.
 "Alinta thinks *everyone* is a bad spirit.
-Come on, let's say hello."
+Let's go say hello."

 The stranger isn't in camp.
 "I told him to wait for you,"